petersieg/ScopeClock-alt/README.md

 ---

+ScopeClockSource*.zip:

+Contains also firmware to invert X display, to allow correct display on some scopes with inverted X.
+See ScopeClock-X.*
+Check ClkRender-X.s

+---

 Very small pcb changes (allow to solder BNC connector stands at 1,2,3,4): Oclock2008-H31-PS.zip

 Has been verified working on 2021-04-27.